terraswarm/urban-heartbeat-kit/README.md

 ### Hardware

-The gateway hardware is listed [here](https://github.com/terraswarm/urban-heartbeat-kit/blob/master/docs/urban-heartbeat-kit-hardware.md).
+The hardware in the kit is listed [here](https://github.com/terraswarm/urban-heartbeat-kit/blob/master/docs/urban-heartbeat-kit-hardware.md).

 The gateway in the kit is pre-configured.
 If you want to commission a new